-This analysis techniques helps businesses better under the relationship among sales, costs, and business profit.
-It examines fixed cost and variable cost and establishes the relationship between sales and variable cost to help business leadership better plan and project profit.
+This analysis technique helps businesses better under the relationship between sales, costs, and business profit.
+It examines the fixed cost and variable cost and establishes the relationship between sales and variable cost to help business leaders better plan and project profit.

 Benchmarking (industry) analysis:

 This is the analysis technique to use to compare your business to a competitor business or to businesses in the industry at large.
 It can help answer questions like, “Does our business have a competitive advantage?
 Are there weaknesses or inefficiencies that we can address and close the gap between ourselves and competitors?”
 The one challenge in this technique is ensuring that competitor or industry data is presented or formulated in the same way that your company compiles and records your financial transactions.

 Because of the different things that financial statement analysis can tell you about including profits, liquidity, debt, and which areas of the business generate the most revenue or loss, you will want to choose the financial statement analysis technique that can fit your purposes and help you answer the questions specific to your business.
 No matter what technique you use to approach financial statement analysis, to get the most comprehensive results, you’ll want to make sure that your financial statements cover more than one reporting period and that the statements have been prepared the same way so that data can be read and analyzed across statements.